Learning and Reconstructing Conflicts in O-RAN: A Graph Neural Network Approach: Introduction

+To the best of our knowledge, this is the first work to propose a conflict graph reconstruction method for learning unknown relationships and conflicts in \ac{O-RAN}.
 The remainder of this paper is organized as follows.
 In Section~\ref{sec:prob}, we pose our problem statement on the reconstruction of conflict graphs.
-In Section~\ref{sec:conf}, we detail our \ac{GNN}-based method to learn from complex relationships from \ac{RAN} data and reconstruct conflict graphs.
+In Section~\ref{sec:conf}, we detail our \ac{GNN}-based method to learn from complex relationships from collected data and reconstruct conflict graphs.
 In Section~\ref{sec:meth}, we describe graph-based definitions for the three types of conflicts in \ac{O-RAN}.
 In Section~\ref{sec:eval}, we validate our solution numerically using a conflict model from the literature.
 Finally, in Section~\ref{sec:conc}, we summarize our findings and discuss avenues for future work.